Jo Dee Messina: Personal life

 Messina became involved with the Special Olympics after stumbling across an event while jogging.
 She has become an ambassador and performs at Special Olympics events to increase attendance.

 In 2004, Messina was engaged to road manager Don Muzquiz, but then broke off the engagement.
 However, the two remained in a business relationship.
 On June 22, 2007, Messina announced her engagement to businessman Chris Deffenbaugh from New Mexico.
 They were married in Nashville in late 2007.
 A son was born January 2009.
 In January 2012, they welcomed another son.

-On September 6, 2017, Jo Dee Messina's team revealed she had been diagnosed with an unspecified cancer.
+On September 6, 2017, Messina's team revealed she had been diagnosed with an unspecified cancer.
 All 2017 tour dates after October 7 were postponed as she underwent treatments in the fall.
 She resumed touring in March 2018 and continues to add tour dates to her website regularly.
-She successfully recovered from the cancer diagnosis and resumed touring in 2022.